DOCUMENT TSC-2026/B71 · BLOG POST 71 · CONSUMER COMMERCE · REV. 01

 control are settled.

-That is the whole shift, and it is a big one.
+That is the whole shift, and it is a meaningful one.
 The lever that could have switched the channel off has been pulled in the direction sellers were hoping for.
-The platform did not get smaller, it changed who holds the keys, and it changed it in the way that removes the legal cliff.
+The platform did not shrink.
+It changed who holds the keys, and it did so in the way that removes the legal liability.

-The detail I would not skip is who holds control of the four things that mattered: data protection, algorithm security, content moderation, and the software.
-Those sit with the US joint venture now, not with ByteDance.
-The 19.9% retained stake gets the headlines, but a minority economic stake is very different from operational control of the algorithm and the data.
-The law cared about control, and control moved.
-That is why this resolution has the weight it does, and why a quiet minority holding is not the loophole that reopens the old fear.
+The detail I would not skip is which four functions sit with the US joint venture: data protection, algorithm security, content moderation, and the software.
+ByteDance's 19.9% is an economic stake, not operational control.
+The law was always about control, and control moved.
+That is why this resolution carries the weight it does, and why the retained minority holding is not the loophole some worried it would be.

 The existential risk